mprzytulski/stylist/README.md

 its parameter name in following format: `/service/<git_repo>/sentry`.

 ###### Requirements:
-Create a configuration in `~/.stylist/config.yml` or `/etc/stylist/config.yml` as such:
+Create a configuration file in `~/.stylist/config.yml` or `/etc/stylist/config.yml` as such:
 ```yaml
 sentry:
   auth_token: 133a8ba424da4952a7e2b246de05f16618007cc346caad90a11a31889ee14c1